Liketodev3/study/readme.txt

     Bug:#046838: change lesson page image
     Bug-#047296-Hide "this calendar is just for showing availabilty" on trial booking Bug-#047294-Timezone translations manageable from admin
+    Bug-#047308-If teaching language not update, removed popup for update price
 ---------------------

 Release Number: RV-2.1